Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 This section provides a walkthrough of the Rate My Classes Manoa user interface and its capabilities.

 ### Landing Page
+The landing page is the first thing the users see upon visiting the root URL to the site.

 <img style="display: block; margin-left: auto; margin-right: auto" src="doc/landing.png" alt="screenshot of the landing page">

 ### Sign In and Sign Up

+Clicking on the "Log In" button in upper right corner of the navbar, will take you to the following page to log in.
+You must have been previously registered with the system to use this option:

 <p align="center">
     <img src="doc/sign-in.png" alt="screenshot of the sign in page"><br>
 </p>

+Alternatively, you can select “Get Started” to go to the following page and register as a new user:

 <p align="center">
     <img src="doc/sign-up.png" alt="screenshot of the sign up page">